BenjaminWills/programming-notes/LLM_prompt_egineering/promt_engineering.md

 }
 ```

-Another such prompt could be
+Another such prompt could be:

 ```python
 prompt_2 = f"""